LOSE SOMEONE YOU LOVE?

 Finally, 6 or more children receive at 66 2/3% of wages.
 If no children or spouses were left behind by the deceased worker, a percentage of their weekly salary will go to dependent parents.
 If the parent only relied partly on the decedent for financial help, they will receive 32% of the pay.
 However, parents that were financially dependent on their deceased child can receive 52% of their wages.

 In some cases, if those who died left behind no parents or children, siblings are entitled to wages.
 Siblings that receive compensation must have been financially dependent on the decedent and can receive 22% of their weekly wages.
-All wage benefits have maximum of $1,025 per week.
+All wage benefits are subject to a state maximum.

 HHR’s Pennsylvania Workers' Comp Attorneys Are Ready to Help